 High ILUC-risk fuels review

 The objective of this project is to quantify feedstock expansion onto land with high carbon stock, as input for the determination of high ILUC fuels.
+The project started in January 2020 and runs to the end of 2022 (divided into two 18-month phases).

 - Feedstock expansion shares in high carbon stock land